 July 4th Festivities: The annunal July 4th celebration is held all day each July 4th in Watsontown at the Community Park, located at the south of town along Dickson Av/Route 405.
 The day starts with a parade, which forms at 9am and moves at 10am.
 The parade moves down Main St. from the Watsontown Elementary School south to the Community Park.
 A chicken BBQ will be held starting at 11:00am in the pavilion.
 Advanced tickets are recommended and can be picked up at Bee Cee Hardware Store or Heater's Garage.
 Homemade potato chips, food and desserts will be on sale all day with a pig roast ready by late afternoon.
 There will be music and 2 live bands during the afternoon and evening, starting at 11am.
 Various crafters and organizations will be selling and raffling items all day.
 There is a horse shoe tournament, horse & pony rides, and hot air balloon rides also.
 The evening is ended with a fireworks display at dusk along Dickson Av. near the boat ramp.
 Any questions can be directed to the Borough Office at 570-538-1000.

 Tuesday, August 2nd, 2016: National Night Out: The Watsontown Police Department and the Warrior Run Area Fire Department will be hosting their 9th annual National Night Out event.
 It will be located at the Fire Department across from the Elementary School along Route 405, from 6pm-8pm.
 This will be a chance for local residents, adults and kids, to come out and meet the police and fire personnel and ask questions.
 They will be able to see department police cars and fire trucks up close.
+Numerous vendors will be on hand to meet the public, including the DA's office, Children and Youth, County Probation... and many more.
 Plenty of information and handouts will be available for adults and kids, as well as prizes from a raffle.
-There will be bike materials, bike inspections and bike registrations available.
-An inflatable "bounce house" for the kids will be on site.
-In addition, there will be music and refreshments to include drinks and hot dogs.
+Horse rides will be available for all.
+In addition, there will be music and refreshments to include drinks, hot dogs, chips and pizza.
 Come join us for a fun "Night Out"!!

 Annual Community "Yard Sales": The Community Yard Sales is held every year in the Watsontown area on the last Saturday of September.
 This event gives residents an opportunity to sell items at their house and make some money.
 There are usually several thousand people that come from all around the area to view and shop at the yard sales.
 There is also numerous venders selling food, drinks, snacks, and desserts.
 For more information, contact the Watsontown Borough Office at 570-538-1000.